Brian Brady, President

 Fun Fact: Quabeeny was the student representative on his high school LSC, representing over 500 students.

 Quabeeny was born and raised on the Southwest side of Chicago.
 He first learned about community organizing in 7th grade through the Southwest Youth Collaborative (SWYC), where he participated in their juvenile justice and education rights campaigns.
 As a youth organizer, he delivered speeches, facilitated meetings, fundraised, and collaborated with fellow youth leaders.
 Quabeeny is also a Mikva alumnus: he served as a Mikva-trained student election judge and worked on action civics projects as a student at Gage Park HS.
-He is proud to continue his Mikva work this year as a Public Ally, facilitating the Peace and Leadership Council program at three CPS middle schools.
+He is proud to continue his work with Mikva as the facilitator of our newest young men's leadership initiative for the youth of New City neighborhood in Chicago.

 Fun Fact: James has his own back to school event that helps distribute backpacks and school supplies to kids in his neighborhood.

 James is a Mikva alumnus and is extremely passionate about sharing his life experiences to empower young men and women.
 He started working with young people in his high schools years through a basketball coaching program and has since expanded on his youth work portfolio by being a coach and a mentor at Windy City Hoops.
-At Mikva, he facilitates a Peace and Leadership Council at Fenger and Hope high schools.
+At Mikva, he started out with facilitating the Peace and Leadership Council at Fenger and Hope high schools and is now the Director for the Juvenile Justice Council.

 Meghan Goldenstein, Senior Program Director